JoelACedeno/tune-roulette/README.md

 To start the front-end, from the frontend directory input `npm start` in the command line.
 To start the back-end, from the backend directory input `nodemon server.js` in the command line.
 Tests can be found in both frontend and backend directories.
 To run a specific test, in the correct directory input `npm test (name of test file)`.

+Flow charts are inlcuded for both the front-end and back-end of the app.